The effect of Coulomb interactions on relic neutrino detection via beta decaying impurities in (semi)metals: Classical E M Approach

 We see a purple, triangular-prism-shaped region.
 This means that the stability is rather independent of the thickness $h$.
 A slice of this region for constant thickness $h = 5.5$ $nm$ is represented in Fig. \ref{fig: slice of stability plots}.

-Note that the constraint $W + E_{-e} > E^{(vac.)}_{el.af.}$ is not incorporated in Fig.s \ref{fig: stability plots}-\ref{fig: slice of stability plots}.
-For high values of $E^{(vac.)}_{el.af.}$, the purple region fades away and when it reaches $E^{(vac.)}_{el.af.} = -3$ $eV$ it completely disappears.
+It should be noted that the constraint $W + E_{-e} > E^{(vac.)}_{el.af.}$ is incorporated in Fig \ref{fig:stab2}, whereas it is omitted in Fig. \ref{fig:stab1} and \ref{fig: slice of stability plots}.
+For high values of $E^{(vac.)}_{el.af.}$, the purple region fades away and when it reaches $E^{(vac.)}_{el.af.} = -3$ $eV$ it completely disappears, unlike the same plot for $H \to He$, which is completely saturated with purple dots, i.e., the mother and daughter isotope are simultaneously stable.
 We therefore investigate the coupling between the $\beta$-emitter and the solid-state environment to allow for a nonvanishing $Tm^{Q} \to Yb^{Q}$ channel.
 This is prohibited for integer $Q$, so we treat the hybridized problem in Section \ref{sec: quantum}.

+In the present analysis, the screening of the impurity potential by the graphene sheet has been described using the classical image-charge construction.
+This approximation is appropriate at sufficiently large distances, where the graphene layer behaves as a metallic conductor.
+At shorter length scales, however, the finite electronic compressibility of graphene leads to corrections associated with the quantum capacitance of the electron gas.

+The validity of the classical approach can be estimated from the static susceptibility of graphene, $\chi_{0} \sim \frac{k_{F}}{\hbar v_{F}}$, where $k_{F} \sim \sqrt{\pi n}$ for an electron density $n$.
+Quantum corrections to the electrostatic response become relevant for length scales of order $(\frac{e^{2}}{\varepsilon}\chi_{0})^{-1}$.
+For typical electron densities, $n \sim 10^{12}$ cm$^{-2}$, this length is between $1$ and $10$ nm, which is comparable to the cumulative distances in Fig. \ref{fig:stab1} and \ref{fig:stab2}, i.e., the total distance between the $\beta$-emitter and the graphene sheet.
+This means that we cannot rigorously rule out the existence of stability regions when depositing the $\beta$-emitters on \textit{thin} dielectric spacer, as we did not account for the quantum corrections.
+It should be noted, however, that the goal of the dielectric slab is to maximize the distance between the radioactive atoms and the graphene sheet \cite{TanCheianov}.